nullhashpixel/cltunaminer/README.md

 Only tested on Linux (Ubuntu 20) so far.
 NOT compatible with WSL at the moment, working on it :)

+For NVIDIA GPUs, the proprietary graphics driver is needed.
+On Ubuntu search for "Additional drivers" and select the latest Nvidia version.
+NOT the line which contains "Nouveau".
+After this, run:

     apt update
     apt install build-essential opencl-headers clinfo nvidia-opencl-dev

+and then check with

+    clinfo

+if number of platforms is > 0.
+(It is 1 in most cases with a single GPU and no special hardware)

 # 2) Download the repository